jasonbayton/11ty/_src/blog/2023/05/product-files-alternate-formfactors-and-power-solutions.md

 When considering this, availablity of ports was a priority.

-The device supports 3 USB (A), USB C, RJ11, RJ45, and RS232, amongst other ports.
+Around the device you'll find 3 USB (A), USB C, RJ11, RJ45, and RS232, amongst others.
 With them, the M10p acts as an all in one solution for payments, communications, and peripherals.
 It'll support many types of cash register, most external payment terminals, and with plenty of USB can be hooked into many other accessories as needed.

 This wasn't simple to pull off, the MediaTek Genio 500 the unit is powered by - a strategic decision to further a close relationship with MTK's IoT devision for long term support - is hardly a first choice for port support and a lot of these run from the USB2.0 and GPIO channels the SOC offers, but we made it work.